heronsilva/heronsilva/README.md

 ### Hi there, I'm Heron 👋

-I’m currently working at [Vizir Software Studio](https://vizir.com.br) as a Software Developer.
+I’m currently working at [Vizir Software Studio](https://vizir.com.br) as a Full Stack Developer.

 Recently, I have become interested in Software Design, TypeScript and some more Linux stuff.